Panacea: Pareto Alignment via Preference Adaptation for LLMs: Panacea: Pareto Alignment via Preference Adaptation

 which hereafter we call SVD-LoRA.
 By extracting singular values $\mSigma$ of incremental matrices, SVD-LoRA captures the core features of adaptation in a few parameters.
 More importantly, the singular values provide an interface to fundamentally influence model behavior.

 Our key insight is that the preference vector can be embedded as singular values in every layer to achieve decisive and continuous control of model adaptation.
-Preliminary experiments show that Alpaca-7B \cite{taori2023alpaca} fine-tuned by SVD-LoRA with a rank as low as 4 performs comparably to the full-parameter fine-tuning counterpart.
-Since the rank is of the same magnitude as or smaller than the number of human preference dimensions, this suggests the feasibility of Panacea.
+Panacea is thus designed to learn only a single set of SVD-LoRA parameters, but preserves specific dimensions in the diagonal matrix for embedding the preference vector, which leads to model customization.
+Concretely, for layer $l$, we preserve $k$ singular values for learning general and preference-agnostic features and concatenate them with the $m$ dimensional preference vector $\vlam$ multiplied by a per-weight-matrix learnable scaling factor $s^l$.
+Therefore, for each weight matrix $\mW^l \in \mathbb{R}^{n^l_1 \times n^l_2}$, we have $\mW_0^l \in \mathbb{R}^{n^l_1 \times n^l_2}$, left singular matrix $\mU^l = [\vu^l_1, \ldots, \vu^l_k, \vu^l_{k+1}, \ldots, \vu^l_{k+m}] \in \mathbb{R}^{n^l_1 \times (k+m)}$, diagonal matrix $\mSigma^l = \text{diag}(\sigma^l_1, \ldots, \sigma^l_k, s^l\lambda_1, \ldots, s^l\lambda_m) \in \mathbb{R}^{(k+m)\times(k+m)}$, and right singular matrix $\mV^l = [\vv^l_1, \ldots, \vv^l_k, \vv^l_{k+1}, \ldots, \vv^l_{k+m}] \in \mathbb{R}^{n^l_2\times(k+m)}$.
+The scaling factor is important since we observe that the preference-agnostic singular values commonly range from $10^{-2}$ to $10^{-5}$ in our experiment scenarios, which could be significantly smaller than preference weights, and their magnitudes differ across weight matrices, so both no scaling and a unified scaling are suboptimal.
+Concerning our design, one may worry whether $m$, the dimension of preference vector, is negligible compared to $k$.
+Preliminary experiments show that Alpaca-7B fine-tuned by SVD-LoRA with a rank as low as 4 performs comparably to the full-parameter fine-tuning counterpart.
+Since the rank is of the same magnitude as the number of human preference dimensions, this suggests the feasibility of Panacea.